getdish/dish/docs/next.md

   - test case to ensure lily image tag matching:
     - https://www.yelp.com/biz/lily-san-francisco

-- admin panel for crawling a specific subset of results
+- admin panel for crawling a specific subset of results using search or sql or list of tags
-  - for now i'm thinking limit it to SF + cuisine/dish:
-    - vietnamese: pho, banh xeo, banh mi
-    - mexican: taco, guacamole, salsa
 - fix/add final crawlers (google, uber eats, caviar?) on subset
 - see if any easy bugs to fix on user profiles

-# blockchain

----

-- User camera image upload endpoint that ties to a review of a single dish

 - script to export all dish-tagged images into local folders
   - folder name for each "cuisine__dish"